vsoch/watchme/docs/_docs/watcher-tasks/psutils.md

 type  = psutils
 ```

+If you choose a process name, remember that different processes can have the same
+name (for example, think about the case of having multiple Python interpreters open!)
+This means that watchme will select the first in the list that it finds.
+If you
+have preference for a specific one, then it's recommended that you provide the
+process id directly.

+##### Customize

 You can also add a parameter called "skip", including one or more (comma separate)
 indices in the results to skip.